microvm/microvm-spec/uvm-client-interface.rst

 libraries will be preserved by the µVM in case the error does not occur within the client, either, and needs to be daisy-chained to external libraries.

+Theoretically the µVM should be the only entity in the process that registers signal handlers and all other entities, including the client or other libraries designed with the µVM in mind, when having the need to handle signals, should use the call-back or message-passing mechanisms provided by the µVM.

 .. vim: tw=80